yujuan-zhang/feature-representation-for-LLMs/Model/Model interpretation/shap.md

 X_train_scale_hat_df = pd.DataFrame(X_train_scale_hat, columns=["predict"],index=X_train.index)
 ```

-5. Perform Deep SHAP Analysis on datasets and Save SHAP Values
+5. Perform Deep SHAP Analysis on datasets and Save SHAP Values.
+Note, in this way `DeepSHAPValueConduct` API are designed for easily save shap value in excel form. if you want to save as npy form or other, please using instantiation of `DeepSHAPValueConduct` function `.shap_value_conduct()` directly, which will return shap value in a array form.

 ```python
 # Initialize SHAP DeepExplainer